 - You are having difficulty sleeping because of your symptoms

-- You have a fever higher than 100.4 F
+- You have a fever higher than 100.4° F

 - You are experiencing shortness of breath or wheezing

 Here at Urgentology Care, we have the technology and experience to treat your symptoms, regardless of the time of day or year.
-You do not need to make an appointment to see a doctor at our clinic, so please come in right away if you think you have bronchitis and it isn’t getting better.
+You do not need to make an appointment to see a doctor at our clinic, so please come in right away if you think you have bronchitis and it is not getting better.

 Frequently Asked Questions About Bronchitis Treatment in Arlington